-6.2.4.1.2.3 Management Server - External management object discovery
+6.2.4.1.1.4 Management Server - External management object discovery

-An IN-DMG-MA discovers information of the technology specific data model objects managed by a Management Server using the ms interface.
+The Management Adapter of the Management Server Host (e.g. IN-DMG-MA) discovers information of the technology specific data model objects managed by a Management Server using the ms interface.
 The discovery of this information includes the:

 M2M devices, devices in the M2M Area Network and M2M Applications to which the Management Server has access.